mnzaki/coolsoft-13-wiki/Git-CheatSheet.md

 ```sh
 git revert -m 1 f0a5726f655c1679d7cebd831af97ff8b30f2e78
 ```

-Success should get now a revert merge commit message in your editor just save and quit
+Success!
+You should now be seeing a revert merge commit message in your favorite editor.
+Save, quit, and you're done.

-Do another git log to make sure you have reverted the merge
+Now `git log` again and bask in the beauty of your work.

+**Hint**: the first branch in the `Merge 966b8b1 669d292` statement is the branch you were ON while merging, while the second branch is the branch you pulled and merged.
+So in most cases, you probably want to bring back the branch you were on, which means `-m 1`.
+In other words, if you are unsure, just use `-m 1`.

 ## More Stuff
 To be extended.
 EXTENDME!
+reflog?
+reset?
+rebase?????